christopherrbaker/Meal-Planner-App/README.md

 Welcome to the Meal Planner Application GitHub repository!
 This project is part of a learning journey on web app development with JavaScript.

+You can view this project by clicking [here](https://chrisbaker.dev/portfolio/MealPlannerApp/).

 The goal of this project is to create a meal planner application that can store the ingredients for the recipes and calculate data such as a grocery shopping list and nutrients information for the meals planned for the week.

 This is a super basic README file, but don't worry, more information will be added as the project progresses.